-I work collaboratively with Jean Schmidt and Meredith Barbieri to oversee the Foundations of Biology Laboratory courses.
+I work collaboratively with Jean Schmidt and Natasha Baker to oversee the Foundations of Biology Laboratory courses.
 My roles include curriculum development, course assessment, instructor training, and teaching.
 My goal is to develop lab courses that actively engage a diverse group of students in the process of scientific inquiry, preparing students for careers in science and to evaluate scientific information in their everyday lives.
 I am working towards this goal by implementing inquiry-based and research-based lab courses and developing course assessments that measure the effectiveness of curricular changes.

 My research background is in molecular biology and genetics.
 As a graduate student researcher in Dr. Karen Arndt’s lab, I studied how a conserved protein complex controlled gene expression by modulating histone modifications and chromatin structure.
-Now I draw on my research experience to develop research experiences in our Foundations of Biology lab courses that accurately demonstrate the nature of science and allow students to experience the excitement of scientific inquiry.
+Now I draw on my research experience to develop research experiences in our Foundations of Biology Lab courses that accurately demonstrate the nature of science and allow students to experience the excitement of scientific inquiry.
 I also take a scientific approach to my teaching.
 Therefore, I hope to continue to develop as a researcher by using course assessments to guide curriculum development.
 I am particularly interested in exploring features of inquiry-based and research-based lab courses that help students develop science process skills and promote persistence in science.